maartene/AoC2024/Day09/NOTES.md

 ## 🍅 Pomodoro 2
     - ✅ one more example to feel safe
 - ✅ Calculate checksum based on blockdescription
-- ⚠️ Actually defragment
+- ✅ Actually defragment
-- ⚠️ Checksum for the example input should be 1928
+- ✅ Checksum for the example input should be 1928
+- ⚠️ Lets get that first star